Mohdaqib18/purple_pay/README.md

 # purple_pay

 # Note:
-Please don't delete or update the entry with Name - Mohd Aqib, as I have used that to fetch details in MetaMask SNAP.
+Please don't delete or update the entry with Name - Mohd Aqib through the deployed link or the local host, as I have used that to fetch details in MetaMask SNAP.

 # Please visit the deployed link to have a look:
 Deployed Link :